-Keeping Shad Alive After you catch then can be
+Keeping Shad Alive After you catch them will be a challenge.

-Little have been published on the care of Gizzard and
+Little has been published on the care of Gizzard and Threadfin Shad in captivity.

 Christopher Scharpf North American Fishes Association wrote that open

 water, schooling fish like the shad are poor subjects for captivity since they're accustomed to swimming unimpeded over large areas of water.

 the confines of a tank is simply too confining.

 Shad are extremely nervous unless they are kept in large schools, and overly sensitive to vibrations

 Turning lights on-and-off will send frightened shad bashing into the sides of a tank.